July 08, 2019

 The origins of the Pikler method

-After the birth of their daughter, Emmi and her husband decide to raise their child freely.
-Free in the sense that they don't force her to roll over, sit or stand.
-They give her plenty of space to discover the world for herself.
-They give her full one-on-one attention at fixed times and consider her a fully-fledged human being from birth.
-The autonomy of the child is Emmi Pikler's top priority.
-What she sees in her daughter confirms Pikler's idea of natural development.
-Her daughter is active and dares to trust her own abilities.
-Emmi Pikler starts to advise and guide other parents.
-She gives lectures and writes about her parenting method.
-The Second World War is a difficult time for the Jewish Pikler and her family.
-Her husband is being persecuted for political reasons.
-The parents who gave Emmi advice and guidance ensure that her family survives the war.
+After the birth of their daughter, Emmi and her husband decided to raise their child freely.
+Free in the sense that they didn't force her to roll over, sit, or stand.
+They gave her the space to explore the world on her own.
+They gave her complete, one-on-one attention at set times and considered her a full-fledged human being from birth.
+Emmi Pikler prioritized the child's autonomy.
+What she saw in her daughter confirmed Pikler's concept of natural development.
+Her daughter was active and confident in her own abilities.
+Emmi Pikler began advising and mentoring other parents.
+She gave lectures and wrote about her parenting methods.
+World War II was a difficult time for Pikler, a Jew, and her family.
+Her husband was persecuted for political reasons.
+The parents Emmi advised and mentored ensured her family's survival.

 In 1946, Emmi Pikler became director of the Hungarian orphanage Lóczy.
-She is convinced that children in an orphanage can also have healthy attachments and fully develop into active, inquisitive children.
-She gives the orphans a loving home, where they can discover the world at their own pace.
-She runs the orphanage in her own unique way.
-For example, she hires young, uneducated girls.
-The application procedure consists of changing a diaper.
-She accepts applicants who do this with love and attention.
-The employees are then trained internally according to the Pikler method.
-The children in the orphanage are carefully observed by Emmi Pikler.
-Her findings are published in many scientific journals.
-The results will be confirmed in follow-up studies.
-The Pikler method is known worldwide and parents, caregivers, schools and daycare centers are still learning from its vision.
-The Pikler Institute in Budapest still provides training and courses on a daily basis.
+She was convinced that children in an orphanage could also develop healthy attachments and fully develop into active, inquisitive children.
+She provided the orphans with a loving home where they could discover the world at their own pace.
+She ran the orphanage in her own unique way, hiring young, uneducated girls.
+The application process consisted of simply changing a diaper.
+She accepted applicants who performed this process with love and attention.
+Afterward, the staff received internal training using the Pikler method.
+Emmi Pikler carefully observed the children in the orphanage.
+Her findings were published in numerous scientific journals, and the results were confirmed in follow-up studies.
+The Pikler method is known worldwide, and parents, caregivers, schools, and daycare centers continue to learn from her vision.
+The Pikler Institute in Budapest still offers daily training and courses.
 The Netherlands has its own Emmi Pikler Foundation.

 Pikler toys

-Playing independently has a positive effect on the child's autonomy.
-The child decides for himself how long he plays and discovers what he can and wants with the toys.
-This way the child learns what he finds interesting and what he does not.
-Independent free play is good for the development of self-awareness.
-Or as Emmi Pikler says: 'A child who achieves something by experimenting independently acquires a completely different knowledge than a child who is offered a ready-made solution'.
+Independent play has a positive effect on a child's autonomy.
+The child decides how long they play and discovers for themselves what they can and want to do with the toys.
+This way, the child learns what they find interesting and what they don't.
+Independent, free play is good for developing self-awareness.
+Or, as Emmi Pikler puts it: "A child who achieves something by experimenting independently acquires a completely different knowledge than a child who is presented with a ready-made solution."

 One-on-one moments

-Another important aspect of Emmi Pikler's pedagogical vision is the one-on-one moment.
-When a baby is changed or fed, it gets our full attention.
-Fixed faces are very important in this.
-You also tell us what you are going to do.
-For example, that the child gets a clean diaper.
-This may seem strange, because a baby cannot yet talk.
-But the child hears your voice and the peace that comes from it.
-It becomes familiar with the actions and therefore learns what to expect.
-This creates trust and a healthy bond between baby and caregiver.
-This allows you as a caregiver to properly identify the baby's needs and give him what he needs.
-Not because you think he needs to learn things, but because the baby indicates that he is ready for that.
-Emmi Pikler's ideas can be summarized as: 'Help me to do it myself'.
+Another important aspect of Emmi Pikler's pedagogical vision is the one-on-one time.
+When a baby is being changed or fed, they receive our full attention.
+Familiar faces are crucial in this regard.
+You also explain what you're going to do, for example, changing the child's diaper.
+This may seem strange, as a baby can't talk yet.
+But the child hears your voice and the calm that comes with it.
+They become familiar with the actions and thus learn what to expect.
+This fosters trust and a healthy bond between baby and caregiver.
+This allows you, as a caregiver, to clearly identify the baby's needs and provide what they require.
+Not because you think they should learn something, but because the baby indicates they're ready for it.
+Emmi Pikler's philosophy can be summarized as: "Help me do it myself."

 The Pikler method in practice at Kideo

-We do not direct the children in their play.
-Our daycare has beautiful passive toys that are at eye level for the children.
-This way they can discover on their own initiative.
-The toys are made of natural materials such as wood, wicker and wool.
-We also collect beautiful things outside to play with, such as feathers, branches and beautiful leaves.
-We do not intervene in the children's play.
-They get plenty of time to play themselves.
+We don't steer children in their play.
+Our daycare center has wonderful, passive toys that are at eye level for children, allowing them to explore on their own.
+The toys are made from natural materials like wood, wicker, and wool.
+We also collect beautiful things outside to play with, such as feathers, branches, and pretty leaves.
+We don't interfere with the children's play.
+They are given the peace and quiet to play independently.
 We encourage them.
-We only make adjustments when safety is compromised.
+We only intervene when safety is at risk.

 Motor development